Disconnection

 Noticeable experiences: Feeling ungrounded, restless, or disconnected from what gives life meaning

-Noticeable experiences: Feeling less energised, missing the sensory richness of time spent in natural spaces.
+Noticeable experiences: Feeling less energised, missing the sensory richness of time spent in natural spaces, missing changes in the environment.